amirisback/automated-build-android-app-with-github-action/README.md

   pull_request:
     branches: [ master ]

+  # Allows you to run this workflow manually from the Actions tab
   workflow_dispatch:
-    # The workflow will be dispatched to the default queue
-    branches: [ master ]

 jobs:
   build: